 Experimental modal analysis is one of the principal techniques for validating structural FE models.
 Most analysts will agree that applying boundary conditions and determining system properties such pose the greatest modeling challenge.
 Correlation of experimental and analytical natural frequencies can verify that modeling data such as geometry and material properties are accurate and that assumptions about boundary conditions are valid.
 Modal Assurance Criterion (MAC) is used to quantify the correlation between experimental and finite element modal analysis results.
 Modal testing can also determine the modal damping ratios that are crucial for dynamic stress and fatigue life calculations.

-Recent modal test applications include mixed flow impellers, steam turbine rotors, gas turbine blades, and foundations for 10,000 HP blowers.
+Recent modal test applications include flight qualification of helicopter modifications, diesel engine cooling fan failure investigation, mixed flow impellers, gas turbine blades, and medical x-ray equipment.

 The modal assurance criterion (MAC) is a technique for quantifying the comparison of mode shapes from two sources.
 A MAC value greater than 90% generally indicates highly correlated modes.
 SimuTech engineers often use MAC to compare the mode shapes from two test articles or to correlate the results from a modal test with those from a corresponding finite element analysis.